 The downside to vacationing in the summer is the heat.
 Dry and fierce, or damp and smothering, summer heat can drain the energy and enthusiasm out of a body and leave you tired, cranky, and in need of a nap.
 Fortunately, there are creative ways to stay cool, and the top way is to go to Cape Cod on your summer break!

 Cape Cod’s average highs in the summer range between 68 and 78 degrees!
-But because it can, very rarely, top 90 degrees in the summer here, our wonderful staff at New England Vacation Rentals have compiled a list of 5 stay-cool activities for those once in a blue moon searing temperatures.
+But because it can, very rarely, top 90 degrees in the summer here, our wonderful staff at New England Vacation Rentals have compiled a list of 5 Cape Cod summer activities to keep you cool.

 Go to the Beach

 The waters off the coast of the Cape can range from just right to icy cold depending on where you are.
 Cape Cod Bay tends to have the warmest temperatures, generally reaching around 70 degrees in the hottest days of summer, while Nauset Beach runs the coldest!

 On the hottest of the dog days of summer, staying inside is often the wisest way to survive, and visiting a museum—any museum, although we are partial to the Sandwich Glass Museum—can be both engaging and fun!
 The Sandwich Glass Museum offers beautiful exhibits of glass art, glass blowing exhibitions hourly, and many interactive “hands on” activities to fascinate even the youngest in your group.